-At less than $50, the seat makes a fantastic first thrown for aspiring drummers who know they will spend hours on their seat.
+The seat makes a fantastic first thrown for aspiring drummers who know they will spend hours on their seats.
 It’s so comfortable that most teens use it for videogame time and other uses as well.

 This throne will support a full-sized adult and can adjust to heights between 20 and 28 inches.

 Height adjustment is very quick and easy.
 Simply turn the seat to the desired height and then tighten the two-point locking mechanism to hold the adjustment.
 The third lock, called a memory lock, is tightened with a drum key to ensure a secure hold.